ivin-your-cryin-shoulder/Coursera/Enrolled Courses/Web/Web Design for Everybody Basics of Web Development & Coding by University of Michigan/assignments/Css/week2/assignment-2.md/assignment-2.md

 ### Steps:

-1) Download the image from http://intro-webdesign.com/CSS/assignment-2/images/flywheel.jpg and put it into a folder named images.
+1) Download the image from [http://intro-webdesign.com/CSS/assignment-2/images/flywheel.jpg and put it into a folder named images].

 2) Style the following: